aryan7701/Iris-Flower-Classification-Model/README.md

 # IRIS-Flower-classification

+We all know about Iris Dataset, and it contains features of different flower species.
+Independent features in this dataset are Sepal Length, Sepal Width, Petal Length, and Petal Width.
+All these lengths were in centimeters.
+And Dependent feature, which will be the output for the model, is Species.
+It contains the name of the species to which that particular flower with those measurements belongs.

 <img src="https://miro.medium.com/max/875/1*7bnLKsChXq94QjtAiRn40w.png">

+### The dataset contains a set of 150 records under 5 attributes
+- Petal Length
+- Petal Width
+- Sepal Length
+- Sepal width
+- Class(Species)

 This Project is thorugh application of machine learning with python programming.
 It focuses on IRIS flower classification using Machine Learning with different ML Models.